rust-embedded/book/src/unsorted/speed-vs-size.md

 # Optimizations: the speed size tradeoff

-Everyone wants their program to be super fast and super small but it's usually not possible to have maximize both characteristics.
-This section discusses the different optimization levels that `rustc` provides and how the affect the execution time and binary size of a program.
+Everyone wants their program to be super fast and super small but it's usually not possible to have both characteristics.
+This section discusses the different optimization levels that `rustc` provides and how they affect the execution time and binary size of a program.

 ## No optimizations